Prepare Papaya Mayonnaise; chill in refrigerator until ready to serve.

 Place 2 or 3 lobster patties onto individual serving plates and serve warm with Papaya Mayonnaise.

 Makes 16 small lobster patties.

 1 cup finely-peeled and chopped papaya (about 1 medium)

 Remove the papaya skin and seeds, and discard.

-Use a food processor to purée the papaya and the juice of the lime until smooth.
-You should have about 1 cup of purée.
+Use a food processor to puree the papaya and the juice of the lime until smooth.
+You should have approximately 1 cup of papaya puree.